 In the event of an accident, violence, assault, fire or even medical emergency for you or a client, once the alarm is pressed MePACS will contact you within 2-minutes to ascertain what help you require and we will then contact either a manager, security team or emergency services.
 We will also keep in contact with you during a duress situation until we know help has arrived.

 MePACS duress alarm systems have the following features which provide reassurance and confidence for both the employer and their lone working teams:

 - Use the 4G mobile network

 - GPS locator

 - Includes all calls and data for one set monthly fee

-MePACS are a trusted duress alarm provider by thousands of lone workers
+MePACS is a trusted lone worker alarm provider by thousands of lone workers

 - 80% of clients with a MePACS duress alarm said they feel safer at work

-- Over 90% of MePACS Duress clients say they feel more supported by their organisation by offering them a lone worker alarm
+- Over 90% of MePACS duress clients say they feel more supported by their organisation by offering them a lone worker alarm

 - Over 43,000 clients Australia wide